Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

-which simply corresponds to the average of the squared transition dipole moment at temperature $T_{\text{eff}}$ in the electronic excited state.
-This was expected from the definition of the correlation function in Eq.~(\ref{eq:correl1}).
+In the expression of the differential rate constant [Eq.~(\ref{eq:rfratecstfinal})], the correlation function $C_{ge}(-t,t-\ii\beta_{\text{eff}} \hbar)$ can be easily computed under these approximation and in the $t\rightarrow 0$ limit.
+From the definition of the time correlation function, it reduces to the average squared transition dipole moment at temperature $T_{\text{eff}}$ in the electronic excited state

 From Eq.~(\ref{eq:tzl}), the correlation function controlling the emission spectrum contains two sets of contributions: the Franck-Condon contribution given by the transition dipole moment at the electronic excited state equilibrium geometry and the HT contributions arising from each normal mode.
 The FC contribution can be determined from the oscillator strength $f^{\text{FC}}_{e}$, defined here as

 The temperature-dependent HT contribution $f^{\text{HT}}_{e}$ is obtained from the corresponding oscillator strength